krishjain2100/SocialNetworkSimulator/README.md

 * `utils.hpp` / `utils.cpp`: Contains helper functions like `split`, `to_lowercase`, and `time_now`.
 * `avl_utils.hpp`: Contains the generic, templated AVL tree balancing and rotation logic.
 * `compile.sh`: For compiling and executing **all** the cpp files.
+* `priorityqueue.hpp`: Header-only priority queue used for sorting.

 ## Available Commands